Best Cheap Golf Launch Monitors 2023

 Reasons to avoid

-The Rapsodo Mobile Launch Monitor is an unconventional looking piece of kit as it utilises your smart phone to deliver accurate readings on each golf swing.
-Essentially, utilising its doppler technology, this radar will display your swing information on your phone, showing numbers like carry distance, ball speed, club speed, smash factor, launch angle and launch direction.
+It utilizes your smart phone to deliver accurate readings on each golf swing.
+Essentially, utilizing its doppler technology, this radar will display your swing information on your phone, showing numbers like carry distance, ball speed, club speed, smash factor, launch angle and launch direction.
 The other cool thing is it will film your swing and store up to 100 videos for free.
 It works in conjunction with the free Rapsodo app on your iOS smartphone indoors or outdoors.
 After setting up an account and logging in, rest your phone in the front slot and position it approximately six feet behind the ball.

 - Read our full Rapsodo Mobile Launch Monitor Review